paulmmoloney/portfolio/docs/index.md

 ![Profile photo](profilepic.jpg){ width="200" align=left }

 Welcome to my portfolio site.
-Here I collect some of my writing samples from my career on a site which itself shows how I can publish material using Docs-as-Code methodology using a static site generator.
+Here, I have collected some writing samples from my career on a website which itself demonstrates publishing content following Docs-as-Code methodology using the Zensical static site generator.

 <div class="grid cards" markdown>